 -The internship provides hands-on professional work that helps the student develop new learning, skills, and abilities.

 -The student has a professional supervisor with three or more years of experience that provides mentoring for a successful experience

 In addition to the internship experience, students are required to complete the following internship-related work as part of the MHI Program Seminar.

-- Prepare an internship proposal and agreement during the MHI Program Seminar during the winter term of the first year (earlier if pursuing the Continuous Internship)
+- Prepare an internship proposal and agreement during the MHI Program Seminar during the winter term of the first year

 - Document experiences on a regular basis throughout the internship